logo for exercise for weight loss

 1. Lie on the floor with back flat to the floor and place your hands beside you or loosely behind your head.

-2. Extend your legs straight up, knees bent slight and crossed.
+2. Extend your legs straight up, knees bent slightly.
+You can cross your feet if that is more comfortable for you.

 3. Using your ab muscles, contract the abs while you lift your upper body as if reaching your chest to your feet.